May 31, 2017 | Check-in 9:30am | Brunch 10am | Shotgun Start 11:30am

 THFC is honored and grateful to once again be among the select nonprofits chosen to hold a golf tournament at the prestigious, exclusive Sanctuary Golf Course in the foothills south of Denver.
-This year's fundraiser is May 31.
+This year's fundraiser is May 31 and will be sponsorsed by HuHot Mongolian Grill!

 Register online: you may register for individual or foursome tee times in the blue box to the right, or for a sponsorship at the bottom of the page.
 Additional sponsorships available, please call 719-209-4613 for details.